jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11b.md

 ---

-With very few exceptions, no attention has been paid to more than the 5 main works.
+The 5 main works have been the most popular.

 Al-Bukhari's Sahih occupies the highest rank among them.

-People have considered it difficult to comment on the Sahih and have found it rather complicated.
+People found it difficult to comment on the Sahih and have found it rather complicated.
 This is because:
 - it requires:
   - a knowledge of numerous recensions and personages from the Hijaz, Syria, and the 'Iraq
   - a knowledge of their conditions and of the different opinions of scholars about them.